Nkandla, KwaZulu-Natal

 The Nkandla region encompasses nearly 115,000 inhabitants, spread relatively sparsely over a large area.
 Nkandla is mainly a rural area and is in the top five of the poorest places in KwaZulu-Natal province.
 Poverty is prevalent, with 44% unemployment.
 The majority of the population are Zulus.

+The Nkandla Local Municipality is a Category B municipality situated within the King Cetshwayo District in the KwaZulu-Natal Province.
+It is one of the five municipalities that make up the district.
+Nkandla has a claim to be the ‘cradle' of Zulu history.
+From Malandela to Shaka, to Dingane and Cetshwayo, Nkandla has been at the centre stage of the Zulu nation's history.

+The graves of King Malandela and Cetshwayo and Inkosi Sgananda are at Nkandla.

+The area is located approximately 50 km southwest of UMthonjaneni Local Municipality, 70 km from UMlalazi Local Municipality, and approximately 50 km away from Isandlwana battlefields.

 A 2004 documentary, The Orphans of Nkandla, by the BBC and Truevision, recounted the hardships and poverty of orphans in Nkandla.
+The land is owned by the Ingonyama Trust, which, through Zulu King Misuzulu kaZwelithini, administers KwaZulu-Natal's traditional lands on behalf of the state for the benefit of its occupants.
+Zuma's property comprises 3.83 hectares.

 Zuma was joined by Nelson Mandela to open Mnyakanya High School in 2004.